-Whether you’re browsing for classic blends or rich single malts, there are modestly priced bottles to be found online or in your local shop, and there should be no trouble finding the good stuff for around $20 to $50.
-That's right, you don't have to empty your wallet for a decent dram.
+Whether you’re browsing for classic blends or rich single malts, there are modestly priced bottles to be found online or in your local shop, and there should be no trouble finding the good stuff without breaking the bank.
+That's right!
+You don't have to empty your wallet for a decent dram.

 Here are the best cheap Scotch whiskies to drink.